Alumni- PhD Students

 Iris Bai, Undergraduate Student (2020-2022)

-Iris is an undergraduate student majoring in Molcecular, Cell, and Developmental Biology (MCDB) at UCLA.
+Iris was an undergraduate student majoring in Molcecular, Cell, and Developmental Biology (MCDB) at UCLA.
 She joined the Yang Lab in January 2020.
-Iris works with Dr. Joanne Zhe Li on developing “off-the-shelf” CAR-iNKT cell therapies for solid tumors.
+Iris worked with Dr. Joanne Zhe Li on developing “off-the-shelf” CAR-iNKT cell therapies for solid tumors.
+Besides research, Iris enjoyed dance, art, and traveling.

 ALICIA GIBBONS, UNDERGRADUATE STUDENT (2021-2022)